Permafrost/TundraTN/README.md

 // For each item in the Trading Networks queue, process it with tundra.tn:derive. tundra.tn.queue:derive(queue, $service, $catch, $finally, $pipeline, $derivatives, $part, $encoding);

+// For each item in the Trading Networks queue, runs the given $service, which must
+// implement the bizdoc processing service signature wm.tn.rec:ProcessingService, to
+// process the item.
+//
+// As the above implies, this service lets you use any normal bizdoc processing service
+// to process items in a Trading Networks delivery queue. tundra.tn.queue:each(queue, $service, $pipeline);

 // For each item in the Trading Networks queue, process it with tundra.tn:process. tundra.tn.queue:process(queue, $service, $catch, $finally, $pipeline, $service.input, $part, $encoding);